 Still, she got away without being raped.
 By the way, there are mini-pepper sprays you can attach on our key ring such as this one.

-No government in its right mind will ever leave you without the ability to slice bread but the real question is: can you carry a knife or at least a folding knife with you on the street?
-The other problem, is of course, learning to use it effectively.
+No government in its right mind will ever leave you without the ability to slice bread but the real question is: can you carry a knife or at least a folding knife with you in your EDC?
+The other problem, is of course, learning to use it.

 This seemingly innocent credit card is actually a survival knife that’s only 2 mm thin.
 The benefit is you can safely conceal it inside your wallet.
 No one will ever know you have it, unlike a folding knife which might raise some eyebrows.
 The thing to worry about is to get to it in time.